denoland/celld/README.md

            tenant domain      cell ID
 ```

 Each cell runs in an isolated subprocess with its own state and lifecycle.
+Cells
+with active WebSocket connections or outbound TCP connections remain alive,
+automatically terminating when idle.

 ## Data layout